ravi-gangwar/greenEarth/README.md

 ## Installation

-To install greenEarth, follow these steps:
+### To install greenEarth, follow these steps:

-1. clone git repo
+### 1. clone git repo
-2. install npm in frontend and backed
+### 2. install npm in frontend and backed
+   npm i
-3. for run frontend : npm run dev
+### 3. for run frontend
+   npm run dev
-4. for run backend : npm run server
+### 4. for run backend
+   npm run server
 ## Configuration
 you need a dotENV file for both frontend and backed like given example.env file

 ## Credits

->> Vaishnavi Katiyar
->> kaushiki Tripathi
->> Anand Kumar
+>> Vaishnavi Katiyar, Kaushiki Tripathi, Anand Kumar

 ## Contact